Securities Lending Class Actions

 Berger Montague ERISA and employee benefits cases are often litigated on a contingent fee basis, so plaintiffs and the class do not pay attorneys’ fees or court costs unless there is a recovery.

-We invite you to learn more about our ERISA & Employee Benefits Group.
+We invite you to learn more about our Employee Benefits & ERISA Group.
 Berger Montague welcomes referrals from other law firms and attorneys.
-For more information or to schedule a confidential discussion about a potential case, please fill out the contact form on the right, email us at email@example.com, or contact an ERISA & Employee Benefits Group shareholder.
+For more information or to schedule a confidential discussion about a potential case, please fill out the contact form on the right, email us at email@example.com, or contact an Employee Benefits & ERISA Group attorney.
 We are available to evaluate potential ERISA and employee benefits cases without charge.